markjescem/react-hooks-set/docs/useScrollPosition.md

 # `useScrollPosition`

-The hooks could memorize vertical scrolling position of page which is closed.
+The hook could memorize vertical scrolling position of page which is closed.
 When then page is reopened, the data of postion will be recovered and it will scroll to the original postion.

 ## Usage

-If the scrollable section is window, just use the hooks.
+If the scrollable section is window, just use the hook.

 ```jsx
 import { useScrollPosition } from 'react-hooks-collection'